fitchtech/azure-devops/README.md

 ### Test Pipelines

-When implimenting features or fixes for existing templates or creating new ones, a pipeline should be created to validate the syntax and functionality of the templates.
+When implementing features or fixes for existing templates or creating new ones, a pipeline should be created to validate the syntax and functionality of the templates.
 These go in the pipelines folder of this repository.

 ## Microsoft Docs